Useful apps that every student needs

-As every student knows you are always looking for the best offer or cheapest deals to help you budget and save.
-It is always super handy when apps help you do this from everything from travel to socialising.
-Here are some of the main Apps I have on my phone to help in my life from day to day living in Brighton.
-All are available on Apple and Android.
+As every student knows, you are always looking for the best offer or cheapest deals to help you budget and save.
+It is always super handy when apps help you do this with everything from travel to socialising.
+Here are some of the main apps I have on my phone to help in my day to day living in Brighton (available on Apple and Android).

-- B&H Buses : Brighton and Hove buses is the main operator of the network of buses that whizz around the city.
+B&H Buses : Brighton and Hove Buses is the main operator of the network of buses that whizz around the city.
 By downloading the app you are able to get student tickets which you aren’t able to get on the bus.
-The app also lets you buy a range of tickets from single fare, to 90 day passes.
-24 hour student tickets for £3.60 are a personal favourite.
-After you have purchased a ticket all you have to do is activate the ticket and you will receive a QR code.
-Then just scan when you get on a bus and the QR code will remain active for the time left on the ticket.
+The app also lets you buy a range of tickets from single fare , to 90 day passes.
+24-hour student tickets for £3.60 are a personal favourite.
+After you have purchased a ticket you need to activate the ticket and you will receive a QR code.
+All you need to do is scan when you get on a bus and the QR code will remain active for the time left on the ticket.

-- Trainline: If you’re looking to get a train from campus to campus trains are a quick and easy alternative to buses.
+Trainline: If your looking to get from campus to city, trains are a quick and easy alternative to buses.
 This app allows you to check train times, prices and also allows you to purchase tickets.
-Being organised and booking in advance can save you on your journeys.
+Being organised and booking in advance can save you money on your journey.

-- Social Bikes: Brighton and Hove City Council introduced rental bikes to travel around the very bike-friendly city.
-By downloading and registering on the app you will be allowed to take out bikes very similar to Boris bikes found in London.
-You can also track where the nearest bikes are and all the journeys you have completed. £1 and you will get the bike for 35 minutes before you start to get charged per minute.
-Very affordable, easily accessible and great for summer weather.
+Social Bikes: Brighton and Hove city council introduced rental bikes to travel around the very bike friendly city.
+By downloading and registering on the app you will be allowed to take out bikes very similar to the Boris bikes found in London.
+You can also track where the nearest bikes are and all the journeys you have completed.
+For £1 you will get the bike for 35 minutes, and after that you will be charged per minute.
+The bikes are very affordable, easily accessible and great for summer weather.

-There are many other apps which can drastically change your uni experience.
-These are my favourite picks of the apps I’d recommend for living in Brighton.
+There are many other apps which can drastically change your uni experience – these are my favourite apps which I’d recommend for living in Brighton.